-We set off from Worcester in the Midlands at around 9am and we think it will take us around 6 hours to get there including a half hour break.
-It’s pretty straight forward mundane driving until lunch when we reach Tebay services on the M6 at Orton http://www.tebayservices.com/ (no ordinary services these, but freshly cooked food, a farm shop on site) where we have a very tasty lunch but the remaining drive is absolutely spectacular!
-Driving through the glorious Lake District is really giving us a taste of the lovely scenery to come.
-Although the Union canal takes us from Falkirk through to Edinburgh in the Lowlands we are still excited for something a little different.
+We set off from Worcester in the Midlands at around 9am, we think it will take us around 6 hours to get there with a half hour break.
+It’s pretty straight forward driving until lunch, when we reach Tebay services.
+These are no ordinary services, here you can find freshly cooked food and even a farm shop on site.
+Navigating through the glorious Lake District is really giving us a taste of the lovely scenery to come.

-We arrive at almost exactly 3pm and park in one of the designated car parks which are well signposted and walk down to the reception area to meet Gail – who enthusiastically greets us and advises us to bring the car down to the wharf side and unload our luggage onto the little trolleys provided – we then wheel those down to our boat ‘Lochan Ora’, one of the Capercaillie Cruisers boats and unload, my husband Simon (there are just the 2 of us this year) then takes the suitcases back to the car, drives the car back to the car park (we are provided with a card to say we are a hirer so we don’t get charged) and then re-joins the boat where we have a very comprehensive handover by the lovely Allan.
-He gives us a very useful map called the Skipper’s Guide – all boats departing from Falkirk are given this map and whoever does your handover will very kindly write on it where certain points are and times between certain points too.
+We arrive at almost exactly 3pm and walk down to the reception area to meet Gail – who enthusiastically greets us and takes us down to the wharf side and unloads our luggage onto the little trolleys provided.
+My husband, Simon, and I, then head on to our boat, ‘Lochan Ora’, one of the Capercaillie Cruisers boats, where we have a very comprehensive handover by the lovely Allan.
+He gives us a very useful map called the Skipper’s Guide – all boats departing from Falkirk are given this map and whoever does your handover, will very kindly write on it where certain points are.

-We plan on going to Linlithgow today – only a couple of hours cruise away but we’ve heard its pretty and interesting so want to visit it properly.
-We cruise through really lovely countryside – as well as a Prison just outside Reddingmuirhead!
+We plan on going to Linlithgow today, only a couple of hours cruise away but we’ve heard it’s pretty and interesting so want to visit it properly.
+We cruise through really lovely countryside, just outside Reddingmuirhead!

-We moor up in Linlithgow just after lunchtime and after having a bite to eat we wander into town.
-Linlithgow is a Royal Burgh, (in England this would be Borough) steeped in history – Linlithgow Palace is where James V was born and Mary Queen of Scots was born here too as was, much later of course Alex Salmond.
-Surrounding the Palace is a large and pleasant green area known as The Peel and beyond that is the Loch where you can fish for Rainbow Trout, or try windsurfing, kayaking and canoeing and even a spot of sailing.
+Linlithgow is a Royal Burgh, in England this would be Borough, steeped in history – Linlithgow Palace is where James V and Mary Queen of Scots.
+Surrounding the Palace is a large and pleasant green area known as The Peel, and beyond that is the Loch where you can fish for Rainbow Trout, or try windsurfing, kayaking, canoeing and even a spot of sailing.
 There are numerous water fowl around – coots were building their nests when we were there and I imagine it would be a fantastic spot for the keen ornithologist.
-Today (Sunday) there is a bit of a ‘do’ going on up at the Palace and apparently, if you’ve bought a ticket, which of course we haven’t – you can enjoy ‘Spectacular Jousting’ and have a picnic.
-Sadly we have to give it a miss but enjoy a windy walk around the Loch instead.

-That evening, having passed several promising bars and restaurants we decide to eat out and we plump for The Four Marys – we are cold and hungry and they have a log fire!
-We have a delicious meal – I had the Peterborough Fish Pie and Simon had the Macaroni Cheese topped with crispy leeks and bacon – I would thoroughly recommend it.
+That evening, having passed several promising bars and restaurants, we decided to eat out at The Four Marys.
+We have a delicious meal – I would thoroughly recommend it.
 Then it was back to the boat and a game of scrabble before bed.

 We plan to cruise a full day today and get to Edinburgh in around 8 hours.
-We set off at around 10am after a good breakfast and are soon back in the countryside again.
 Today the weather has improved and although still windy and cool, the sun is attempting to come out and that puts a whole new perspective on everything.
-The last 3 photos at Linlithgow were taken this morning so you can see what a gorgeous day it was.
-We cruise slowly along passing though wooded areas and open fields and passing Shale Bings which are enormous, varying in height from between 30 and 90 metres.
-These are left over spoil, the waste material left over from the process used to make crude oil.
+We cruise slowly along, passing though wooded areas and open fields.
+We pass Shale Bings which are enormous, varying in height from between 30 and 90 metres.

-We cruise in a large horseshoe shape so that eventually we can see the bings we passed earlier in the far distance.
-Four hours after starting we cruise into Ratho and moor up for some lunch.
-There is a pub here if you fancy eating out which looks very nice and has good reviews.
-We eat on board today though and are soon cruising onwards – we are now approaching the outskirts of Edinburgh – we are starting to see many more houses and roads – even the surrounding noise becomes subtly different and we are leaving countryside behind for a while and seeing large apartment blocks appear.
-Soon we will be approaching Harrison Park where we plan to fill up with water and it is here that we need to phone Edinburgh Quay to tell them we are half an hour away and will need the Leamington Lift Bridge raising to get into the quay.
-We moor up and while Simon stands with the water hose – I phone the Quay Master at Edinburgh – he is very laid back and says “Yeah, yeah I’ll look out for you – just come on in and moor up wherever you see a spot” And that’s exactly what we do – easy as pie!
+We cruise in a large horseshoe shape so that eventually we can see the Bings we passed earlier in the far distance.
+We cruise into Ratho and moor up for some lunch.
+Soon we will be approaching Harrison Park, where we plan to fill up with water and it is here that we need to phone Edinburgh Quay to tell them we are half an hour away and will need the Leamington Lift Bridge raising to get into the quay.

-The Quay is buzzing with atmosphere and it’s a lovely sunny evening so we sit on the front deck with a glass of wine and watch the world go by for an hour or so then wander over to ZiZi’s to have our dinner.
-Next morning unfortunately its pouring with rain so we decide that the best thing to do is head for the castle and centre and get on one of the Tour buses – this way we get to stay dry and warmish and also see most of Edinburgh – we can hop on and off as we like throughout too.
+The Quay is buzzing with atmosphere and it’s a lovely sunny evening, so we sit on the front deck.
+The next morning, unfortunately its pouring with rain, so we decide that the best thing to do is head for the castle and centre and get on one of the Tour buses.

-We spend a fabulous day in Edinburgh – walking the Royal Mile, seeing the sights, having Haggis and Neeps for lunch, getting wet, buying whisky and tartan scarves and generally doing the tourist thing!
-That night we sleep brilliantly due to all the cold Scotch air, no doubt, and Wednesday morning we start to wend our way back to Falkirk.
-Wednesday night we spend at Linlithgow again and then leave on Thursday lunchtime to moor up at the spot near Tesco again which is where we eat at the aforementioned Canalside Pub and Grill.
-Friday morning therefore we set off in time to be at the Falkirk Wheel for 10 o’clock.
-You telephone the Wheel 24 hours before you are due to be there and then again after you emerge from the Falkirk Tunnel – it was all very straight forward and we come down the wheel (again with an audience!) and then through bottom lock to take the boat down to Lock 16 on the Forth and Clyde to turn the boat around to end up back at Falkirk Marina to moor.
-I should point out at this point that we did very much take our time over this trip – on the Friday after arriving back we drove down to the Kelpies to see them (definitely worth a visit, very awe inspiring).
+We spend a fabulous day in Edinburgh – walking the Royal Mile, seeing the sights, buying whisky and tartan scarves and generally doing the tourist thing!
+Wednesday night we spend at Linlithgow again and then leave on Thursday lunchtime.
+Friday morning, we set off in time to be at the Falkirk Wheel for 10 o’clock.
+After we emerge from the Falkirk Tunnel – it was all very straight forward.
+We come down the wheel and then through to Lock 16 on the Forth and Clyde to turn the boat around to end up back at Falkirk Marina to moor.

 Marina: Falkirk Boat: Lochan Ora | Blog written by Becky.